kristinemlarson/gnssrefl/README.md

 The main difference bewteen this version and previous versions is that I am attempting to use proper python packaging rules!.
-I have separated out the main parts of the code and the command line inputs so that you can use the gnssrefl libraries yourself or do it all from the command line.
+I have separated out the main parts of the code and the command line inputs so that you can use the libraries yourself or do it all from the command line.
 This should also - hopefully - make it easier for the production of Jupyter notebooks.
 The latter are to be developed by UNAVCO with NASA GNSS Science Team funding.